odan/odan.github.io/_posts/2020-05-27-slim4-error-handling.md

 ## Catching 404 not found errors

 In Slim 3 you could add acustom "Not Found Handler" to handle routes that are not defined.
-Since Slim 4 this is possible to add a custom error handler to the `ErrorMiddleware`.
+Since Slim 4 it's possible to add a custom error handler to the `ErrorMiddleware`.

 Here you can find some examples how to add a custom error handler